logo

 Vegetarians need to eat legumes (beans, peas, lentils, soy and peanuts regularly) in order to get enough of the amino acid lysine, which is deficient in most grains, fruits and vegetables.

-However, this doesn’t necessarily mean they need to eat foods in combination (e.g. rice and beans) at every meal.
-Research now shows that as long as they eat a wide variety of plant foods, including legumes, throughout the day, they will get enough high protein foods.
+However, this doesn't necessarily mean you need to eat these foods together (e.g. rice and beans) at every meal.
+Studies now show that as long as you eat a wide variety of plant foods throughout the day that includes legumes, you'll get enough complete protein.

 Be sure to subscribe to my free Natural Health Newsletter.